tweag/python-monorepo-example/2017-08-10-linear-types-packed-data.md

 ```

 To construct a tree, we use constructor-like functions (though,
-because we are construting the tree top-down, the arrows are in the
+because we are constructing the tree top-down, the arrows are in the
 opposite direction of regular constructors):

 ```haskell